Pokis/spark/docs/04-google-cloud.md

 Do not follow this guide to run the habit tracker.
 Deploy cloud services only when you want private support or verified premium access.

+Read [08-cost-controls.md](./08-cost-controls.md) first.
+It is the authoritative register of every billable capability, its default-off switch, and its approximate cost by user count.

 ## Recommended shape

 Use one dedicated Firebase-enabled Google Cloud project: